Welcome!

 January’s IBC Luncheon

 The Poway-Peñasquitos and Del Mar-Leucadia branches will be hosting the Inter Branch Council (IBC) Luncheon on January 24, 2026.
 Listen and learn as CSUSM President, Dr Ellen Neufeldt discusses Partnerships in Higher Education.
 Share a delicious lunch with members from our sister branches, renew old friendships, create new ones, and bid on lovely auction and raffle items.
 Since our branch is hosting this year, let’s make an impressive turnout!
 See the attached flyer for more information.
-RSVP’s are required by Jan 12th!!
+RSVP’s required by Jan 12th!!

 Our new MEMBERSHIP DIRECTORY 2025-2026 is available, let us know if you have not already received yours.